Master’s in Counseling

 Small Classes and Collaborative Learning Environment

-With the small size of our program, you become part of a strong community of mentors and friends—people who will challenge you, care for you and work beside you for a better world.
+With the small size of our counseling program, you become part of a strong community of mentors and friends—people who will challenge you, care for you and work beside you for a better world.
 And our small class sizes ensure you’ll have one-on-one faculty interaction.

 Preparing to Make a Difference